KhronosGroup/OpenXR-CTS/README.md

 tag, so if you have added tags to your repo it may not warn if you are not on a release.)

+When you submit for OpenXR 1.1 conformance, you must also submit for each earlier OpenXR minor version that your runtime supports in the same submission if you want to claim conformance with each of those minor versions too.
+For runtimes which want to claim support for OpenXR 1.0 and OpenXR 1.1 this means executing each test run with both `--apiVersion 1.0` and `--apiVersion 1.1` separately.

+If you don't supply the `--apiVersion` argument, it defaults to the latest OpenXR version as defined in the CTS's own OpenXR header.
+When running the CTS for a conformance submission, you should always supply an `--apiVersion` argument.

 Running CTS
 -----------